hiteshjoshi1/overthink/src/pages/epistemic-modesty/index.md

 Consistency principle works on the dark side too, associate with stupid things and bad behavior and your self image will deteriorate and you will start to believe that you are actually worthless.

-## Rules work better for discipline
+## Rules work better than self discipline

+I struggle with self discipline.
+Based on reading and experience, what works for me is having very few rules and never break them.
+Example of such a rule could be I work out every day or I don't eat dessert.
+A rule is a decission already made, no will power needed to be mustered.
+Rules harden and become habits very soon and then you are in auto pilot.
-Have very few inviolable rules and never break them.
-Example I work out every day.
-A rule is an auto piolot, there is no decission to be made, no will power is needed.
-The bright side is nobody argues with rules, you don't even argue with your own rules once they are set.
-If you have a rule that you don't eat dessert or that you don't drink beer no one will request you to do otherwise.
+Another bright side of having rules is nobody argues with rules, you don't even argue with your own rules once they are set.
+If you have a rule that you you don't drink beer no one will request you to do otherwise.

 ## Compounding
 Remember the power of compounding and use it for your good.
 Compounding, as all great forces have a dark side too.
 It will work against you if you are on the wrong side of it.
 All negative things compound too and often their rate of compounding is significantly higher than anything positive.
 Beware of negative compounding effects on your health, relationships, debt and reputation.